ndanumungata/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 4-listmorefiles script display current directory contents, including hidden files using the long format The 5-listfilesdigitonly script displays current directory contents long format with user and group IDs displayed numerically and hidden files.
 The 6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory.
+The 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory.